folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Adding a reserve item to a course using Fast Add

-You can use Fast Add to create an item in the Courses app and put it on reserve.
+If you have the **Fast add: Create** permission, you can use Fast Add to create an item in the Courses app and put it on reserve.
 The Fast Add option prompts you to create an instance, holding, and item in one pane with fewer fields.
 When you create the item, the Courses app creates the instance, holding, and item in Inventory for you, and then adds the item to the course.

 The Fast Add workflow is meant to support putting personal copies, scanned articles, or other items on reserve that are not part of the library’s general circulating collection.